 Accuracy landings after skydiving

-In competitve skydiving, accuracy landing competitions involve competitors attempting to land as close as possible to the center of a 5cm disk!
-An electronic sensor pad records competitors landing distances from the center.
+In competitive skydiving, accuracy landing competitions involve competitors attempting to land as close as possible to the center of a 5cm (1.9 inch) disk!
+An electronic sensor pad records competitors landing distances from the centre.

 Canopy formation when skydiving